Flow-based Spatio-Temporal Structured Prediction of Motion Dynamics: Introduction

 Most recent methods rely on generative adversarial networks (GANs) or variational autoencoders (VAEs) for learning spatial information, followed by recurrent neural networks (RNNs) for learning temporal information~\cite{barsoum2017hpgan,kundu2019bihmp,aliakbarian2020stochastic,yan2018mt}.
 Such models however do not perform well with overly complex structures, and are also often hard to train, encounter mode collapse, posterior collapse, or vanishing gradients~\cite{kobyzev2020normalizing}.

 Recently, flow-based generative methods have shown promising performance in modeling complex outputs~\cite{papamakarios2017masked, ng2018actionflownet, kingma2018glow,ho2019flow++}.
 These models are based on normalizing flows, a family of generative models with tractable distributions that consist of sequential invertible components~\cite{kobyzev2020normalizing}.
-Flow-based methods have been applied to non-temporal data such as images, and are limited in their ability to effectively model complex interactions in structured outputs~\cite{kingma2016improving,papamakarios2017masked,ziegler2019latent}.
-We however believe their ability to learn multi-output distributions makes them particularly attractive for learning dynamic relationships.
+Flow-based methods have been successfully applied to non-temporal data such as images~\cite{kingma2016improving,papamakarios2017masked,ziegler2019latent}.
+We believe their ability to learn multi-output distributions makes them particularly attractive for learning dynamic relationships.

 In this paper, we introduce \emph{MotionFlow}, a flow-based structured prediction model designed to learn spatio-temporal relations in a dynamic systems, which is applicable to applications such as the forecasting of trajectories.
 Our model learns more robust spatio-temporal representations while maintaining the structure of high-dimensional data.
 Specifically, MotionFlow is a conditional autoregressive flow-based solution which can directly model the log-likelihood of temporal and spatial information for relatively long sequences.
+To the best of our knowledge, our work is the first attempt to extend normalizing flows for spatio-temporal structured prediction.

 We evaluate our method by performing extensive experiments and ablation studies on different datasets, and illustrate that MotionFlow outperforms other methods in the field by generating more accurate and consistent predictions both qualitatively and quantitatively.